Marion Boyd: Politics

 Boyd was promoted to Attorney General of Ontario on February 3, 1993, the first woman to hold that position as well as the first non-lawyer.
 In this capacity she was responsible for the Equality Rights Statute Amendment Act (Bill 167), that would have provided same-sex couples with rights and obligations mostly equal to those of opposite-sex common law couples.
 The bill failed on a free vote when twelve NDP members voted with the opposition parties against the bill.
 The bill's failure was a personal disappointment for Boyd, who had invested considerable effort in promoting its passage.
 The Progressive Conservative Party, which voted unanimously against Bill 167, formed government after the next election and ultimately passed similar legislation five years later when required by the Supreme Court of Canada's ruling in M v H.

 Boyd also approved a highly controversial plea-bargain deal that allowed serial killer Karla Homolka to receive a 12-year prison sentence in return for testimony which led to the conviction of Homolka's then-husband, Paul Bernardo.
 The deal was criticized in much of the Canadian media, and many questioned Boyd's judgment in the matter.
 At the time the extent of Homolka's personal involvement in Bernardo's crimes was not known.

 Boyd remained as Attorney General until the Rae government was defeated in the 1995 election.
 She was one of seventeen NDP MPPs to successfully retain their seats in that election, defeating PC candidate Patrick McGuinness by 1,732 votes.
 Boyd remained a high-profile MPP, serving as the NDP's Health Critic from 1997 to 1999.

 The London Centre riding was eliminated by redistribution in 1996.
 Boyd ran against fellow incumbent Dianne Cunningham of the Progressive Conservative Party in London North Centre, and lost by just over 1,700 votes.

+Under the Liberals, the next Attorney General Michael Bryant placed her to review the province's arbitration schemes, particularly sharia.
+However this did not end up going through.